rasa/compat/README.md

 Key:<br/>
 ✅ fully supported.<br/>
 ☑️ Nice() always returns 0.
 Renice() does nothing.<br/>
+✖️ not implemented (but if the OS supports it, so we could add support).<br/>
 ❌ not implemented (as it appears the OS doesn't support it).<br/>

 \* Support will depend on the underlying file system.
 See [Comparison of file systems](https://wikipedia.org/wiki/Comparison_of_file_systems#Metadata) for details.<br/>